CLM implementation doesn't have tobe a multi-year project.

 Configuration and Data Migration

-Step 1: Inventory and Classify
+Inventory and Classify

 Locate all existing contracts.
 Classify by type (vendor, customer, NDA, MSA), status (active, expired, pending), and priority.
 Focus migration on active contracts first.

-Step 2: Extract Key Metadata
+Extract Key Metadata

 For each contract, extract critical metadata: parties, effective dates, expiration dates, renewal terms, key obligations, and financial terms.
-AI-powered extraction tools can accelerate this process significantly.
+AI-powered extraction tools can accelerate this significantly.

-Step 3: Configure Templates and Workflows
+Configure Templates and Workflows

 Set up contract templates, clause libraries, approval workflows, and notification rules.
 Align these with your legal playbook and procurement policies.

-Step 4: Import and Validate
+Import and Validate

 Import contracts and metadata into the CLM system.
 Validate completeness and accuracy with spot checks.
 Set up automated alerts for upcoming renewals and expirations.